 - Give me YouTube, or give me boredom!

 6. Read the example response about Chocolate Chip Cookies (Yes, I wrote this and I stand by it!)

 7. Pass out planning sheets.
-Ask students to brainstorm ideas.
+Then ask students to brainstorm ideas.

 8. Once students pick a topic, give them time to work on their rough drafts.
 If you teach 5th grade and need a free graphic organizer for opinion writing, you can grab it here.